2024-02-01 · Jacob Miller

 Lease Agreement Specifications

-Ultimately, the lease agreement should clearly state which utilities are the tenant's responsibility.
-This clarification helps prevent misunderstandings and disputes.
+The lease should clearly state which utilities are the tenant's responsibility.
+Spelling this out prevents misunderstandings and disputes later.

 Example Scenarios Explaining Utility Payments